How did it start?

 Special research projects in the U.S.

 My research has shown that a lot of emigrants settled in Western Ohio, Indiana, Michigan and Iowa.
 After the evaluation of various cemetery books I noticed that there are really hot spots in Williams County and Crawford County, OH.
-As a first step I intensified the research in Williams County, OH and Crawford County, OH and have set up separate pages with additional information.
+Subsequently you will find an overview of areas where I have created separate pages.
+Click on the respective gallery item to get to the respective post.